-Drs.
-Kaufman and Roemer are licensed by the state to administer general anesthesia, so you can receive the care you need in the comfort of our office.
+Dr. Kaufman is licensed by the state to administer general anesthesia, so you can receive the care you need in the comfort of our office.
 We provide this with IV sedation for patients who need all types of oral surgery.

 Patients who receive in-office IV sedation often have no recollection of the treatment.
 Vital signs are monitored throughout the entire procedure, which allows for a safe and comfortable experience.
 The medications we use produce anxiolysis and a reduced state of consciousness, while simultaneously allowing the patient to maintain his or her own protective reflexes and continue breathing throughout the procedure.

 It is required that patients who receive IV sedation have a driver accompany them to appointments and stay at the office for the duration of the appointment.

 In some cases, we recommend oral surgery in a hospital setting.
 This is generally for patients who have complex medical conditions, or are not candidates for in-office anesthesia.
 General anesthesia administered in a hospital setting is done by an anesthesiologist, who will also monitor your vital signs throughout the procedure.